spatchcock/spatchcock.github.io/_posts/2015-05-23-the-deficit-puzzle.md

 This perspective is quite different from that we normally hear from politicians who like to couch the deficit only in terms of funding government.
 I am not sure how they reconcile their view with the historical record of massive, long-term, net deficits.
 The view described here also explains why the government debt never gets paid off.
 Why would savers intent on increasing their savings accept repayment of their savings?
 Will they suddenly decide that they want to spend the money they were saving?
 No. Government debt that is due repayment simply gets "rolled over" as continued savings.

 So if you are one of those that doesn't approve of the government deficit and debt, then maybe the rational thing for you to do would be to help reduce it by cashing in your pension.

+### Podcast

+If you been affected by any of the issues in this post, listen to [this podcast](http://www.rationalintuition.net/2015/07/episode-2-deficit-puzzle.html).